First impressions matter when it comes to business.

 Research shows time and time again that for better or worse, these impressions play a big part in our lives.

-Business introductions are thus very important and crucial skill that you need to master to be successful with your internships and careers.
+Business introductions are thus a crucial aspect of etiquette that you need to master to be successful with your internships and careers.

 So, how do you put your best foot forward when you are unfamiliar with a country’s culture?